-While this interactive module has a broad theoretical component, the theory will be supplemented by a close examination of relevant case studies and contemporary security dilemmas.
-Additionally, students will be encouraged to identify and analyse everyday empirical examples whereby they can apply the theories discussed in class.
+Delving into the critical security studies literature, this module invites students to consider security beyond warfare to question who or what is being secured for and by whom.
+The broad theoretical component of this course is enriched by a close examination of practical case studies and contemporary security dilemmas, challenging students to apply critical theories of international security to contemporary political events that affect their daily lives.
 Overall, students will recognize the various ways in which the 'critical turn' is different from mainstream security studies, outline and criticize critical theories of security, and apply critical theories of international security to political events and practical issues.